 - Medicare Parts A & B enrollment — You must be enrolled in both

-- Your location — Plans vary dramatically by county
+- Your location — Plans vary dramatically by county; a plan available in your neighbor's zip code may not exist in yours

-- Income and Medicaid status — Dual-eligible beneficiaries often qualify for the richest benefits through D-SNP plans
+- Income and Medicaid status — Dual-eligible beneficiaries (Medicare + Medicaid) often qualify for the richest flex card benefits through D-SNP plans

-- Health conditions — Some C-SNP plans require a diagnosis of certain chronic conditions
+- Health conditions — Some C-SNP plans with flex benefits require a diagnosis of certain chronic conditions (diabetes, heart disease, COPD, etc.)

 💳 Want to Know If You Qualify?

 Our licensed agents search every plan available in your zip code — at no cost to you.
-Call 1-866-340-3441 to find out exactly what's available in your area.
+Call 1-866-340-3441 to find out exactly what's available in your area and how much you could get.

 How Does a Flex Card Work?